 f.
 Eth1: This port is disabled by default.
 You can enable and configure the Eth1 port for remote Internet connections to the Cisco PAM Server Administration utility.

-–Enable Interface: Click the check box to enable or disable the Ethernet interface.
+–Enable Interface: Check the check box to enable or disable the Ethernet interface.

-–DHCP: Click the check box to enable or disable DHCP.
-When DHCP is enabled, the IP following address fields are inactive since the information is supplied by a DHCP server.
+–DHCP: Check the check box to enable or disable DHCP.
+When DHCP is enabled, the IP address fields in this tab are disabled, as the information is supplied by the DHCP server.

 –IP Address: Enter the IP address for the Eth0 port.
 If configured, this address must be different on the active and standby appliances.